 Restorative Justice for Oakland Youth has produced and compiled a number of videos which are available on their website.

 Restorative Justice or Retributive Justice? - With Ian Marder

 English mediator Aled Davis interviews Canadian restorative justice researcher Ian Marder who explains restorative principles and processes.

 This discussion is led by Tala Manassah of Morningside Center for Teaching Social Responsibility.

-Teachers' Democracy Project's Restoring Schools Restoring Schools is a video by Teachers' Democracy Project in Baltimore on how Oakland, Minnesota, New York and Denver have worked to create restorative districts.
-The video looks at what has worked and what's difficult about the process.
+Teachers' Democracy Project's Restoring Schools Restoring Schools is a video by Teachers' Democracy Project on how Oakland, Minnesota, New York and Denver have worked to create restorative school districts.
+The video looks at what has worked and what has been difficult about the process.

 ROCA: System Leadership in Chelsea Massachusetts

 ROCA is an outreach and intervention organization in Chelsea, Massachusetts that uses restorative justice to build relationships and create a sense of belonging for high-risk young men and mothers.